-Arizona police release investigation into shooting death of Lori Vallow's husband
+Arizona police release investigative findings from shooting death of Lori Vallow's husband

 Vallow faces a conspiracy charge in connection to her former husband's death

-Arizona authorities on Wednesday released its investigation into the 2019 death of Lori Vallow's former husband, for which she faces a conspiracy charge, including a videotaped police interview in which she explained what led to the fatal shooting.
+Arizona authorities on Wednesday released findings from their investigation into the 2019 death of Lori Vallow's former husband.
+Vallow faces a conspiracy charge in the death and explained in a videotaped police interview what led to the fatal shooting.

-The footage comes as Vallow and her current husband, Chad Daybell, face multiple charges in connection with the deaths of her two children - Joshua "JJ" Vallow and 17-year-old Tylee Ryan - and his deceased wife, Tammy Daybell.
+The footage surfaces as Vallow and current husband Chad Daybell face multiple charges in connection with the deaths of her two children - Joshua "JJ" Vallow and 17-year-old Tylee Ryan - and Daybell's deceased wife, Tammy Daybell.

-Charles Vallow, 62, was killed during a fight in a Pheonix-area home on July 11, 2019.
-He died from multiple gunshot wounds and his death was ruled a homicide, according to an autopsy report released last week.
+Charles Vallow, 62, was killed during a fight in a Pheonix-area home July 11, 2019.
+He died from multiple gunshot wounds, and his death was ruled a homicide, according to an autopsy report released last week.

-It was determined that Lori Vallow's brother, Alex Cox, shot his brother-in-law.
-He claimed he acted in self-defense and was never charged.
-He died from natural causes in December 2019.
+Investigators concluded Lori Vallow's brother, Alex Cox, shot Charles Vallow to death.
+Cox claimed he acted in self-defense and was never charged.
+Cox died from natural causes in December 2019.

 LORI VALLOW, CHAD DAYBELL INDICTED ON MURDER CHARGES IN CONNECTION TO HER CHILDREN'S DEATHS

-In a video released by the Chandler Police Department, Vallow is seen speaking with a detective hours after the shooting.
+In a video released by the Chandler Police Department, Vallow speaks with a detective hours after the shooting.
 In the first few minutes, she details the deterioration of her marriage.

 "He's always mad at me.
-He doesn't want a divorce but I don't like him and don't want to deal with him but that's just how it is," Vallow says.
+He doesn't want a divorce, but I don't like him and don't want to deal with him but that's just how it is," Vallow says.

-As Charles Vallow was getting ready to take Joshua Vallow to school, he came back inside the home and an argument ensued between him and Lori.
-At one point, Tylee Ryan uses a baseball bat to defend her mother, Vallow said.
+As Charles Vallow was getting ready to take Joshua Vallow to school, he returned inside the home and an argument erupted between Charles and Lori.
+At one point, Tylee Ryan used a baseball bat to defend her mother, according to Vallow.

-Moments later, Cox grabbed Vallow and they began grappling on the floor, Vallow said.
-She said she then heard a gunshot but didn't see the shooting.
+Moments later, Cox grabbed Charles, and they began wrestling on the floor, Vallow said.
+Lori then described hearing a gunshot, saying she didn't see the shooting.

 "We were both just in shock," Vallow says.

-Charles Vallow was shot in the chest and abdomen, the autopsy report states.
-He also sustained abrasions and contusions.
+Charles Vallow was shot in the chest and abdomen, an autopsy report says.
+He also had abrasions and contusions.

-During police questioning, Lori Vallow said she took her son to school after the shooting.
+During police questioning, Lori said she took her son to school after the shooting.
 She also said Charles Vallow did not get along with her daughter.

-The interview ends after 25 minutes.
-Vallow is seen sitting silently in a chair with her legs crossed for the rest of the nearly hour-long footage until she is escorted out of the interview room.
+The interview ends after 25 minutes, and Vallow sits silently in a chair with her legs crossed for the rest of the nearly hour-long footage until she is escorted from the interview room.

 CLICK HERE TO GET THE FOX NEWS APP